harimurugan1989/harimurugan1989/README.md

 - 🌱 Currently teaching Introduction to Machine Learning to Under Graduate Students.
 - 😄 My research students are working on Machine learning Applications on Condition Monitoring of Transformers and Cables
 - ⚡  Looking to collaborate on developmental projects which can make life easier!
 - 💬 Received POSCO Power System Award for my doctoral thesis!
+(One among the Top 15 Doctoral Thesis at National Level)
 - 📫  Reach me at harimurugan@nitj.ac.in, harimur@gmail.com

 TimeLine: